vupdivup/diffhouse/HACKING.md

 A `.env` file with terminal auto-injection is recommended.

-4. You're good to go!
+5. You're good to go!

 ## Releases

+To release a new package version:

 1. Bump the package version in `pyproject.toml`.